-Best last-minute holiday e-gifts!
+Best last-minute holiday gifts!

 Not only does the Roku Streaming Stick deliver as many channel options as the Roku 4, it's around half the cost of the darn thing.
 In total, you get over 300,000 + options to pick from, and it's super easy to browse through your option on your iPhone, iPad, or MacBook.

 You can even search with voice-activated options and send music, photos, and videos.
 It's a Christmas miracle!
+(And it'll only cost ya' around $40!)

 WowWww Chocolate CHiP Robot Dog

 You know what will automatically make you the coolest uncle/ sister/ cousin/ aunt/ grandpa/ dad/ girlfriend/ neighbor in the world?
-Giving that cool kid in your life a literal robot dog in time for the holidays.
+Giving that cool kid in your life a literal robot dog in time for the holidays!

-Enter WowWww Chocolate CHiP Robot Dog: The adorable techno-pooch that can be trained, responds through touch, and can be controlled and played with using the SmartBand that allows him to recognize you as his owner!
+Enter WowWww Chocolate CHiP Robot Dog: The adorable techno-pooch that can be trained, responds through touch, and can be controlled and played with using the SmartBand that allows him to recognize you as his owner.

 CHiP comes with a smartball that you can use to play fetch, and when he's sleepy and needs recharging, chip heads off to his SmartBed automatically for a nap.
 Oh, and did we mention that CHiP is designed with an adaptive personality?
 The little robo-dog will literally learn, adjust, and mature over-time with the help of high-tech sensors.

-This awesome little pup also comes in two different colors: chocolate brown, and white.
+This awesome little pup — that'll cost you around $180 — also comes in two different colors: chocolate brown, and white.

 Do you have someone that's always losing or ruining their charging cable?
-Then be a great human being and pick them up some Mscrosmi 3Pack Lightning to USB cords for the holiday season!
+Then be a great human being and pick them up some YUNSONG 3-pack nylon-braided Lightning cables for the holiday season!

-With this 3-pack, you get a 3 foot cable, a 6 foot cable, and a 10 foot cable, giving your present-receiver all the variety in the world.
-Designed with a stylish nylon jacket to prevent additional wear, the Mscrosmi cables come with a 1-year warranty in case anything gets truly destroyed.
+With this 3-pack, you get 3, 6-foot cables, giving your present-receiver all cable-y goodness their heart could ever desire for around $11.

+Designed with a stylish braided nylon jacket to prevent additional wear, the YUNSONG 3-pack nylon-braided Lightning cables can charge your iPhone (or iPad!) quickly.

-You can pick up these cables in gray, rose gold, or black.
+You can pick up these cables in white, black-blue, or black-red, but if we could be honest, the black-red combo is the most holiday-ish, don't you agree?

 Amazon e-gift card